 - Nitrification can happen during periods of hot summer temperatures.
 PWSs will typically need to do a free chlorine conversion periodically; therefore permanent equipment and approval will ensure timely action and reduce notification time with the TCEQ.

 Our Financial, Managerial, and Technical (FMT) Assistance Program helps public water systems stay informed of the best ways to deal with today’s problems.
 There is no cost to water systems for the training itself, although each system is responsible for having the appropriate materials and equipment on hand.

-For advice about process controls, changing disinfectants, and other operational matters, contact our Public Drinking Water staff.
+For advice about process management, changing disinfectants, and other operational matters, contact our Public Drinking Water staff.
 These helpful resources are available online:

 - Information about Chloramine in Drinking Water (EPA Web page)